Interactive profile surface

 Software Dark Factory comes from 20+ years of owning startup software from idea to production - and from turning that lived governance discipline into a product for agentic engineering.

-Software Dark Factory was not born from a governance framework.
-It came from the reality of owning software delivery end to end in startups: clarifying ambiguous ideas, building in small slices, testing, deploying, watching production, maintaining systems, and carrying the consequences when things break.
+Software Dark Factory exists because AI-assisted delivery has made an old startup problem more urgent: teams can now produce work faster than they can confidently review, govern, and trust it.
+The model was not born from a governance framework.
+It came from the reality of owning software delivery end to end in startups: clarifying ambiguous ideas, building in small implementation steps, testing, deploying, watching production, maintaining systems, and carrying the consequences when things break.

-This memo exists to explain the lived operating experience behind the product: why the assessment starts with evidence, why the workflow is governed, and why speed only matters if it remains reviewable.
+This memo exists to explain the lived operating experience behind the product: why the journey starts with a readiness snapshot, why deeper assessment needs evidence, and why speed only matters if it remains reviewable.

 Founder-market fit